mmercan/blog/_posts/2019-08-15-angular-unit-test-and-code-coverage-in-sonarqube.md

 <!-- /wp:syntaxhighlighter/code -->

 <!-- wp:paragraph -->
-<p>As I am planing to run this with my CI, CD pipeline and in a Docker Container, I need to run those test headless <strong>--browsers ChromeHeadlessCI</strong> handle that part.<br>As we are running this to collect code coverage for SonarQube <strong>--code-coverage true</strong> self explanatory. <br>I want to run the test once and collect the result I am not after a file watcher on this -<strong>-watch false</strong><br><br>Next stop <strong>karma.conf.js</strong> you can find it in src folder of your project open it and Add  customLaunchers after the plugins file should be like below</p>
+<p>As I am planing to run this with my CI, CD pipeline and in a Docker Container, I need to run those test headless <strong>--browsers ChromeHeadlessCI</strong> handle that part.<br>As we are running this to collect code coverage for SonarQube <strong>--code-coverage true</strong> self-explanatory. <br>I want to run the test once and collect the result I am not after a file watcher on this -<strong>-watch false</strong><br><br>Next stop <strong>karma.conf.js</strong> you can find it in src folder of your project open it and Add  customLaunchers after the plugins file should be like below</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"jscript"} -->